 Supplemental Second Lesson – 2 Timothy 4:9-18

 Paul learned firsthand that faithfulness to the Word of God brought persecution.
 His former brothers had abandoned him; his enemies had not stopped hounding him.
 Though he was by himself, Paul was never alone.
-Jesus stayed by his side and in Paul fulfilled the promises of both the First Lesson and the Gospel.
-Consider Paul’s confidence that God will rescue him from every evil attack—the point is not a rescue from danger, but rather a rescue through danger to the heavenly kingdom.
+Jesus stayed by his side and, in Paul, fulfilled the promises of both the First Lesson and the Gospel.
+Consider Paul’s confidence that God will rescue him from every evil attack—the point is not a rescue from danger but rather a rescue through danger to the heavenly kingdom.
 Paul knew that even if he died for Christ, God would rescue him from that evil attack and bring him to heaven.
 Eventually, the headsman’s sword took Paul’s life, but it did not stop Jesus from rescuing him and taking him to his heavenly kingdom.
 Lord, keep us faithful to your word in the face of any persecution!
 To you be glory forever and ever.
 Amen.

 Gospel – Matthew 10:16-23

-What does it mean to be “as shrewd as snakes and as innocent as doves”?
+What does it mean to be: “as shrewd as snakes and as innocent as doves”?

 Jesus, in this section, warns us that we will be persecuted for his name.
 As we go out into this world, it is important that we understand that.
 We should be shrewd in the way we deal with this sinful world, yet we should never become a part of it.
 We should remain as pure as beautiful white doves.

 Evaluate.
-We are not persecuted any more as Christians.
+We are not persecuted anymore as Christians.

-Although active persecution of Christians does exist still today in some parts of the world, here in the United States we are not actively persecuted or thrown in jail.
+Although active persecution of Christians does exist, still today, in some parts of the world, here in the United States, we are not actively persecuted or thrown in jail.
 The persecution we suffer is much more subtle.
 We are made to feel intolerant and foolish for following the teachings of the Bible.
-Let us always stand firm in the freedom we have been given, with the confidence that we too will receive our eternal reward.
+Let us always stand firm in the freedom we have been given, with the confidence that we, too, will receive our eternal reward.

 Note: The effect of the Lutheran Reformation of the Church on the history of the world can hardly be overstated.
 In fact, when US News and World Report ranked the most important events of the last 1,000 years, the Lutheran Reformation placed second, right behind Gutenberg’s moveable type printing press.
 Historians consider the Lutheran Reformation to be of greater significance than the discovery of the New World (number 3).
-Luther was a monk, a priest, a professor at a little university in Wittenberg, Germany, but he is considered the third most influential person of the last 1,000 years.
+Luther was a monk, a priest, and a professor at a little university in Wittenberg, Germany, but he is considered the third most influential person of the last 1,000 years.
 God used his witness and simple faithfulness to the Word to change the world.
-As heirs of the Reformation, may our witness be as faithful, and the effects of our witness as profound!
+As heirs of the Reformation, may our witness be as faithful and the effects of our witness as profound!